Conditional Attribution for Root Cause Analysis in Time-Series Anomaly Detection: Problem Formulation

 \subsection{Conditional Attribution Formulation}

 Let $\mathbf{W}_t^{(-j)}$ denote the window context excluding the $j$-th sensor's trajectory.
-To quantify the contribution of sensor $j$ relative to normal system behavior, let $p(\cdot)$ denote the distribution of normal (non-anomalous) system windows.
+To quantify the contribution of sensor $j$ relative to normal system behavior, let $p(\cdot)$ denote the distribution of normal (non-anomalous) system windows, and let $\mathbf{W}'_j$ denote a replacement trajectory for sensor $j$ sampled from the corresponding normal distribution.
 We define the \textbf{marginal attribution} and the \textbf{conditional attribution} as:

 In practice, direct sampling from the conditional distribution of normal behavior is intractable.
 We approximate it using a contextual neighborhood $\mathcal{N}(\mathbf{W}_t)$, defined as the set of $K$ normal windows $\mathbf{W}'$ that minimize the contextual distance $d(\mathbf{W}_t^{(-j)}, \mathbf{W}'^{(-j)}) = \|\text{vec}(\mathbf{W}_t^{(-j)}) - \text{vec}(\mathbf{W}'^{(-j)})\|_2$ in the context space.
 This yields the empirical estimator: